MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plug-ins.md

    :::image type="content" source="media/low-code-plugin2.png" alt-text="Instance low-code plug-in using Power Fx to derive a sum value with two integers":::
 1. Select **Next** to review the details.
 1. Select **Save**.
 1. Test your plug-in.
-More information: [Test an instant low-code plug-in](#test-an-instant-low-code-plug-in)
+More information: [Test a low-code plug-in](#test-a-low-code-plug-in)

 ## Create an automated low-code plug-in